Steam Deck is coming: Valve’s Nintendo Switch rival explained

 Here's the official video:

 The Steam Deck uses Valve's existing digital distribution service, meaning all your games will be freely accessible on the new device.
-The hardware also supports Windows OS, which means you could potentially play Xbox Game Pass titles and non-Steam PC game downloads too.
+The hardware also supports Windows OS and xCloud functionality has also been confirmed.
+This means you will be able to play Xbox games through the cloud and download PC games outside of Steam.

 Steam Deck specs